Large-scale quantum hybrid solution for linear systems of equations: Results

+The QPE protocol, which is a vital subroutine of the studied algorithm, involves controlled unitary operations and, therefore, is the most complicated part.
+Indeed, the realization of an arbitrary control single-qubit gate in $\hat{U}$ requires two CNOTs\,\cite{nielsen}, which leads to a highly complex quantum circuit, e.g. $[\log{N}]$-qubit $\hat{U}_{\bf NTP}$ comprises up to $2\times[\log{N}]$ single-qubit gates.
+Thus, we consider the {\it continuous subset} of single-qubit gates $\hat{U}_s$ in a way that the control-$\hat{U}_s$ is implemented via a single CNOT resulting in a dramatic simplification of the algorithm circuit.
+The circuit for the control-$\hat{U}_s$ is depicted in Fig.\,\ref{quantum_circuit}g.

+In order to demonstrate the classical part of the quantum algorithm, we manually control the spectrum $\{\lambda\}$ of $A$.
+For that purpose, we introduce a correcting single-qubit gate $\hat{U}_c$ in the quantum circuit; this assumption significantly simplifies the analysis of a quantum solution and, at the same time, does not lead to loss of generality.
+Leveraging the full control over the matrix spectrum via the correcting gate $\hat{U}_c$, we immediately eliminate the unnecessary phase qubits without the iterative phase estimation algorithm (for more details see Methods).

-Since we fully control the matrix spectrum via the correcting gate $\hat{U}_c$, we immediately eliminate unnecessary phase qubits without conducting the iterative phase estimation procedure resulting in sufficiently low $p$.
-As an illustrative example, we adjust the correcting gate in such a way that $p=3$ phase qubits are required to encode the whole spectrum of $N\times N$ $\hat{U}_{\bf TP_1}$, $\hat{U}_{\bf TP_2}$ or $\hat{U}_{\bf NTP}$ matrices.
-The hybrid part allows us to utilize $p=2$ instead of $3$ phase qubits in order to solve Eq.\,(\ref{SLE}) resulting in $n=[\log{N}]+3$ qubits in total.
-The reduced scheme for the H-HHL algorithm is shown in Fig.\,\ref{quantum_circuit}b.
+As an illustrative example, we adjust the correcting gate in such a way that $\lambda \in \left\{ \frac{1}{8}, \frac{3}{8}, \frac{5}{8}, \frac{7}{8} \right\}$.
+As a result $p=3$ phase qubits are required to encode the whole spectrum of $N\times N$ $\hat{U}_{\bf TP_1}$, $\hat{U}_{\bf TP_2}$ or $\hat{U}_{\bf NTP}$ matrices.
+The hybrid part allows us to utilize only $p=2$ instead of $3$ phase qubits in order to solve the linear system resulting in $n=[\log{N}]+3$ qubits in total.
+The scheme of the H-HHL algorithm is shown in Fig.\,\ref{quantum_circuit}b.
+Such a technique allows us to significantly reduce the depth of the circuit, by an order of magnitude for the 50-qubit scheme.
+The circuit depth of the simplified H-HHL (red) and the original HHL (blue) as function of a problem size is shown in Fig.\ref{quantum_circuit}c for discussed matrix types.\\